-Every Wednesday morning November Project, running/dying on Bascom hill but still finishing the workout (I will not miss you Bascom).
+Every Wednesday morning workout with November Project, running/dying on Bascom hill but still finishing the workout.

 Every evening at Hoofers, staying out on the boat until the whistle blows and the sun almost sets.
 But especially the night of the commodore’s cup ball that would make me realize I was an idiot for not dating Al sooner.

 And of course, every incredible friend I’ve made here.
 I feel so lucky that my life strayed from “the plan” a little bit…